s-janjic-220187/test-app-import/project/README.md

 - **Favicon:** Added a favicon for browser tab icon.
 No more 404 errors for /favicon.ico.
 - **FullCalendar CSS:** FullCalendar is now styled using a local CSS file, ensuring robust and consistent appearance without CDN or CORS issues.
 - **User import draft:** Imported users are first loaded into a draft table (formerly `test_user`).
-- **Edit draft users:** You can edit draft user records inline before migration.
+- **Edit draft users:** You can edit all draft user records inline before migration.
 - **Migrate to User Table:** Now, migration will completely overwrite the User table with the current contents of the User import draft.
 Any changes in the draft are fully reflected after migration.
+- **Beer branding:** The landing page features a beer-themed background image and a beer icon as the favicon for a fun, unique look.
+- **Watermark:** Every page displays a subtle "Janjic enterprises®" watermark for branding.

 ## Usage
 1. **Home:** Visit `/` to see the landing page.